Shy Carter

 Blake Anthony Carter (born August 21, 1984), known professionally as Shy Carter, is an American songwriter, record producer, rapper and singer.
 He has written for Meghan Trainor, Jason Derulo, Charlie Puth, Faith Hill, Tim McGraw, Keith Urban, Kane Brown and Billy Currington.
 He co-wrote Charlie Puth's double platinum hit "One Call Away" which hit No. 1 on Billboard's Adult Top 40 chart.
 In 2009, he co-wrote "Someday" with Rob Thomas, which spent over 40 weeks in the Top 5 and became a No. 1 hit on Billboard's Adult Top 40 chart.
 "Stuck Like Glue", his collaboration with Sugarland, debuted on the Billboard Hot 100 at No. 20 and became the 11th most downloaded country music song of all time.
 He has also been featured on Latin artist Gloria Trevi's #1 song "Habla Blah Blah".
 He's also worked with Faith Hill, Ashanti, and Chingy.
 Carter also wrote a song titled "Bring it Back", which was released on August 7, 2015, and reached the Top 40 of Billboard's Rhythmic chart.

 Career

 Beginnings

-Carter grew up in Memphis, TN.
+Carter grew up in the suburbs of Atlanta, and then moved to Memphis, TN.
 He played saxophone in church and with bands on Beale Street.
 In 2007, Shy Carter was discovered by talent manager Courtney Benson.
 Carter signed a production deal with Benson's former client Nelly.
 A year later, he signed a publishing agreement with Primary Wave Entertainment.